RHC4TP/starter/Container Zone/README.md

 # Dockerfile Templates

-Here you will find templates and examples of Dockerfiles.
+Here you will find Templates and Examples of Dockerfiles.

+# Templates

-*Note: Templates can be used to Fill in the Blanks, verify that all your applications information is put in the correct order*
+Templates can be used to *Fill in the Blanks*.
+Verify that all your applications information is put in the correct order and add your configuration accordingly.

+# Examples

+These examples can be used as a guide.
+You will find several examples here of various applications.